Fair Use: Everything You Need to Know

 - Prose: An article, story, or essay can be copied so long as: it is less than 2,500 words or is an extract of 1,000 words or less or 10 percent of the work, whichever is less.

-- Special works.
-This consists of poetry or prose, which combine wording with illustrations and drawings.
-This can be copied so long as no more than two published pages, which cannot contain more than 10 percent of the text in its entirety.
+- Special works: This consists of poetry or prose, which combine wording with illustrations and drawings.
+This can be copied so long as it is no more than two published pages, which cannot contain more than 10 percent of the text in its entirety.

 Other requirements include: